CodingHobo/CodingHobo/README.md

 ### Hi there 👋

 <p>I am a Full-Stack Web Developer, adept at employing cutting-edge front-end frameworks and libraries, coupled with proficiency in relational database management.
-Enriching background in the Music Industry, having managed tour operations, coordinated transportation, and planned logistics with expertise in project and event management.
-Driven by a commitment to fostering equity and accessibility, I channel my enthusiasm towards creative problem-solving and crafting efficient solutions with a people-centric approach.</p>
+I have an enriching background in the Music Industry, having managed tour operations, coordinated transportation, and planned logistics with expertise in project and event management.
+I am driven by a commitment to fostering equity and accessibility, I channel my enthusiasm towards creative problem-solving and crafting efficient solutions with a people-centric approach.</p>

 🖥 <b> Languages:</b> JavaScript, Python, HTML, CSS, TypeScript, SQL<br>
 📑 <b> Libraries / Frameworks:</b> React, Django, Flask, Bootstrap, jQuery, Node.js, Express, SQLAlchemy, Axios, cURL<br>